-We are highly dependent on the business, research and development and clinical expertise of our senior management team, key employees and other highly-qualified managerial, scientific, and medical personnel.
+We are highly dependent on the business, research and development and clinical expertise of our senior management team, key employees and other highly qualified managerial, scientific, and medical personnel.
 Although we have entered into employment agreements with our executive officers, each of them may terminate their employment with us at any time.
 The loss of the services provided by any of our senior management team, other key employees and other scientific and medical advisors, and any inability to find suitable replacements, could impede the achievement of our research, development and commercialization objectives and seriously harm our ability to successfully implement our business strategy.
+In September 2024, we announced the departures of Fred Schwarzer, President and Chief Executive Officer, Bruce Keyt, Ph.D., Chief Scientific Officer, and Chris H. Takimoto, M.D., Ph.D., F.A.C.P., Chief Medical Officer, and the appointment of Mary Beth Harler, M.D., as our Chief Executive Officer.
+Our failure to manage this transition could be disruptive to our business and our relationships with employees.

 To succeed, we must recruit, retain, manage and motivate qualified clinical, scientific, manufacturing, and sales and marketing personnel, and we face significant competition for experienced personnel.
-In addition, we will need to expand and effectively manage our managerial, operational, financial, development and other resources in order to successfully pursue our research, development and commercialization efforts for our existing and future product candidates.
+In addition, we will need to expand and effectively manage our managerial, operational, financial, development and other resources to successfully pursue our research, development and commercialization efforts for our existing and future product candidates.
 Furthermore, replacing executive officers and key employees may be difficult and may take an extended period of time because of the limited talent pool in our industry due to the breadth of skills and experience required to successfully develop, gain regulatory approval of and commercialize products.
-Intense competition for attracting key skill-sets may limit our ability to retain and motivate these key personnel on acceptable terms
+Intense competition for attracting key skill sets may limit our ability to retain and motivate these key personnel on acceptable terms.

 Many of the other biotechnology companies that we compete against for qualified personnel have greater financial and other resources, different risk profiles and a longer history in the industry than we do.
 They also may provide more diverse opportunities and better prospects for career advancement.
 Some of these characteristics may be more appealing to high-quality candidates than what we have to offer.
 We also experience competition for the hiring of scientific and clinical personnel from universities and research institutions.
 In addition to competition for personnel, the San Francisco Bay Area in particular is characterized by a high cost of living.
 This high cost of living will increase the difficulty of attracting experienced personnel to our company, and we may be required to expend significant financial resources in our employee recruitment and retention efforts.
 Additionally, the U.S. has recently experienced historically high levels of inflation and an acute workforce shortage generally, which has created a hyper-competitive wage environment that may increase our operating costs.
-Any changes in our compensation structure, workforce reductions (including the reduction in force we announced in December 2023 in connection with the Strategic Refocusing), or other cost reduction efforts may be negatively received by employees and result in attrition or recruiting difficulties.
+Any changes in our compensation structure, workforce reductions (including the reductions in force we announced in December 2023 in connection with the 2023 Restructuring and September 2024 in connection with the 2024 Restructuring), or other cost reduction efforts may be negatively received by employees and result in attrition or recruiting difficulties.
+Moreover, there can be no assurance that any initiatives we take to improve employee retention will be successful in achieving their objectives, including the exchange of employee stock options for new restricted stock units completed in July 2024.